microsoft/app-camp/docs/aad/A02-after-teams-sso.md

 TEAMS_APP_ID=1331dbd6-08eb-4123-9713-017d9e0fc04a
 ~~~

+Be sure to complete the line by placing an end of line character at the end (using the enter key in your text editor).

 You should generate a different GUID for each application you register; this one is just here for your convenience.
 We could have hard-coded the app ID in the manifest.json template, but there are times when you need it in your code, so this will make that possible in the future.
+You can generate a new GUID at [this website](https://www.guidgen.com/){target="_blank"}

 ### Step 4: Add npm package to create .zip files